doug147/UE4Editor-ShooterGame.dll/README.md

 ## Instructions
 1. Find the path to UE4-ShooterGame.dll in your ARK Dev Kit folder, for example mine is **C:\Program Files\Epic Games\ARKEditor\Projects\ShooterGame\Binaries\Win64**

-2. Backup your original **UE4Editor-ShooterGame.dll** and replace it with the one found in Releases
+2. Backup your original **UE4Editor-ShooterGame.dll** and replace it with the one found in https://github.com/doug147/UE4Editor-ShooterGame.dll/releases